Janellefromdreams/solidity2/README.md

 Purchase a Model:

 Browse the available models in the marketplace.
-Click the "Purchase" button to buy the model.
-You will be prompted to confirm the transaction through MetaMask.
-Rate a Purchased Model:

-After purchasing a model, you can leave a rating using the "Rate Model" form.
 View Model Details:

 Click the "Details" button next to any model to view its full description and details.